Wordpress-Development/official-flowershop/README.md

 3. Click Activate to use your new theme right away.

-## Installing WordPressTheme with Sample Data
+## Installing with Sample Data
-www.officialtheme.com

-Guide for installing Wordpress with Sample Data so that you can make your website exactly as you see on demo.officialtheme.com.
+In case you want to make your WordPress website exactly as you see on our Demo, please follow the steps below (Step 1-5).

-Why?
-Because it will save you lots of time with configuration and customizations as you will have already everything set-up.
+Why Sample Data?
+Because it will save you lots of time with configuration and customizations as you will have already everything pre-setup.

 IMPORTANT: Do not use the Sample Data if you already have a running WordPress website.
-If that is the case, install only our theme and ajust the settings accordially.
+If that is the case, install only our theme and adjust the settings manually.
-TIP in this case: We reccomend that you install the Sample Data on a test envirioment on your localhost, just to see the settings and configuraitons we have done.
+TIP: We recommend that you install WordPress with our Sample Data on a test environment (e.g localhost), so you can see the settings and configurations we have done, and apply those on your live website.

 ### Step 1